-All students, including recruited athletes, must submit a Confidential Financial Statement showing enough funds for expenses not covered by a Jacksonville University Scholarship.
+All students, including recruited athletes, must submit Financial Documentation showing enough funds for expenses not covered by a Jacksonville University Scholarship.
 Learn more about our tuition and costs.

 The OAS Rowe Fund program was created over sixty-five years ago with the purpose of helping citizens of Latin American and Caribbean countries fund their studies in U.S. universities by granting interest-free student loans.
 Through this supplementary financial aid, the OAS contributes to the economic and social advancement of developing countries in the region.

 To learn more, visit their website www.oas.org/en/rowefund or check the following useful links:

 - Informative Video (duration: 4 minutes)

 - In need of additional funding?
 "The Financial Guide for Higher Education in the Americas” is a useful compilation of resources such as scholarships, fellowship, grants, search engines, and loans available for Latin American and Caribbean students wishing to study or currently studying in the United States.
 The information is organized by the offering country.

 - Want to learn more about a specific country in the region?
 Click here.

 Latin American and Caribbean international students admitted or currently enrolled in the United States are encouraged to read the information above.

 PEER Platform for Syrian Students